Gregory B. Lesinski, PhD, MPH

 Phone: (404) 778-3072

-Gregory B. Lesinski, PhD, MPH, is Acting Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine in Atlanta, Georgia.
+Gregory B. Lesinski, PhD, MPH, is Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine in Atlanta, Georgia.
 Prior to joining Emory, Dr. Lesinski was Associate Professor in the Department of Internal Medicine, Division of Medical Oncology at The Ohio State University.

 Dr. Lesinski received his PhD in Biomedical Sciences from The Medical College of Ohio in Toledo, Ohio.
 He obtained his MPH in Clinical Investigation from The Ohio State University in Columbus, Ohio.
 He completed his post-doctoral training at The Ohio State University.